yonathanjj/yonathanjj/README.md

 # 🕶️ Yonathan Jabir

-In pursuit of polymathy, I wander between software and industrial design—
+In pursuit of polymathy, I wander between software and industrial design,
 drawn to the elegance of architecture, whether digital or tangible.
 Perfection is both my compass and my burden; every creation,
 a dialogue between form and function, beauty and utility.